 What is Design Giving?

-Design Giving is an annual magazine celebrating well-crafted products that inspire creativity, improve people’s lives and are kinder to the planet.
+Design Giving is a publication celebrating well-crafted products that inspire creativity, improve people’s lives and are kinder to the planet.

 We believe in good design, and feel it’s equally important to know the person and story behind every creation.
 Our aim is to provide a platform for sharing and supporting independent designers and makers who create with a responsible and thoughtful ethos.

 As consumers we are becoming more conscious of where products are made and what they are made from.
 As designers we are increasingly wanting to do our bit for the environment, but are often unaware of the possibilities and the changes we can make to our own process.

 We want to make thoughtful design more accessible to consumers looking to buy their next favourite product, and more approachable to designers looking to specify environmentally friendly print.

 The name Design Giving came from the compression of the phrase ‘where design thinking becomes thoughtful giving’; a conceptual definition by founder Laura Jane Boast, that describes a process and a way of designing that is more thoughtful and more considerate to both people and the planet.